 The companies should be well versed in each species and may be able to give homeowners solutions that may be less risky for the animal than removal.

-- Is your company familiar with the biology and behavior of local species of small wildlife?
+- Is your company familiar with the biology and behaviour of local species of small wildlife?

 - Does your company comply with the Ontario Fish and Wildlife Conservation Act?